 Anything they didn’t want they destroyed.
 They broke up furniture, scattered books and paper in the streets and smashed china.
 Total damage was estimated at 12,000 pounds.

 By the time British reinforcements arrived, the privateers were safely at sea.

 After the sack of Lunenburg, Nova Scotia’s coastal towns began outfitting their own privateers to defend against the enemy attacks.

-Privateers proved so invaluable to the war effort that the Constitution made provision for them in Article I, Section 8, allowing Congress to ‘grant letters of marque and reprisal, and make rules concering captures on land and water.’
+Privateers proved so invaluable to the war effort that the Constitution made provision for them in Article I, Section 8.
+It allows Congress to ‘grant letters of marque and reprisal, and make rules concerning captures on land and water.’

 With thanks to Frigates and Foremasts by Julian Gwyn, Mercenaries: A Guide to Private Armies and Private Military Companies by Alan Axelrod and Pirates and Privateers: Swashbuckling Stories From the East Coast by Joyce Glasner.
-This story was updated from the 2014 version.
+This story was updated in 2021.

 My gr-gr-gr grandfather was a privateer.
 Thomas Dennie 1756-1842 has been proven as a new patriot for the Daughters of the American Revolution.
 Capt.
 Captain Nathaniel Mills Chapter Hurst, Texas.

 If I read it right didn’t the privateers also capture British ships around the British Isles?
 Said to make the ship insurers of London scream.